-- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating any 80x86 code can not be used during in-class portions of the tests. - Take home portions of tests will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date. - All students (on campus and off campus) shall take exams at the University of Texas at Arlington. - For all tests, Web students shall take exams at the same time as on-campus students. - For Test 1, VCR students may take tests during the normal scheduled class time or up to one week later. - For Test 2, VCR students shall take the exam on the same date as on-campus students.
+- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating any 80x86 code can not be used during in-class portions of the tests. - Take home portions of tests will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date. - For all tests, Web students shall take exams at the same day as on-campus students.